When Work Sucks, You Need to Go

 If you’re like I was, then the job you are stuck in is not playing to your greatest strengths.
 In fact, it is likely much the opposite.

 Take stock here, what would you rather be doing?
 I want you to think really practically here.
 This can be tough to do on your own, consider talking it out with a friend or confidante (or a coach).
+You might also benefit from my free Blueprint For Success - 21 Questions to make you think!

 What are you extraordinary at – what do you do better than many other people?
 What work/job or company uses or needs that very strength?